-Boston University prohibits discrimination on the basis of race, color, creed, religion, ethnic origin, age, sex, disability, sexual orientation, gender identity, or other unlawful basis.
+Boston University prohibits discrimination on the basis of race, color, natural or protective hairstyle, creed, religion, ethnic origin, age, sex, disability, sexual orientation, gender identity, or other unlawful basis.
 The goal of the procedures outlined below is to ensure that non-discrimination is a reality at Boston University and that no person in the University community is subjected to such unlawful conduct.
 All members of the University community can assist in the furtherance of this goal by ensuring that complaints of discrimination are promptly directed to the departments or individuals who have been designated to receive them, in accordance with these procedures.

 Any employee, student, or applicant for employment or admission who believes that he or she has been subjected to any form of unlawful discrimination may make a complaint.
 Unlawful discrimination includes harassment based on an individual’s membership in any legally protected category.
 Boston University will conduct a fair and impartial investigation of all such complaints, with due regard for the rights of all parties.
 Retaliation against any person who has made a complaint of discrimination, or who has cooperated in the investigation of such a complaint, is illegal and a violation of Boston University policy.
 The purpose of these procedures is to ensure that all complaints of discrimination are thoroughly and fairly investigated by authorized University officials who have the necessary expertise.

 Any complaint of discrimination should be referred to one of the departments, or individuals who are responsible for receiving or investigating such complaints.
 Any employee who receives a complaint, but who is not specifically designated to formally handle such a complaint, is responsible for directing the complainant or otherwise referring the complaint to the appropriate individual or office.
 All complaints, either verbal or written, must be referred to the appropriate office, as set forth below.